Will Rogers Jr.: Acting

 Rogers at Alaska Methodist University during the 1967–1968 academic year, showing attendees his skill with a lasso.

 Rogers had a minor career as an actor and was most noted for playing his father (whom he closely resembled), particularly in The Story of Will Rogers (1952) and The Eddie Cantor Story (1953).
 As a character actor he starred in The Boy from Oklahoma, a 1954 Western film directed by Michael Curtiz (the basis for the 1957 television series Sugarfoot).
 He appeared in Wild Heritage (1958) as a judge, and also appeared frequently in the 1950s television anthology series Schlitz Playhouse of Stars.

-During the 1953-54 season, he starred in Rogers of the Gazette for CBS Radio, as the owner of a small-town newspaper.
-Also from 1956-57, he hosted the weekday-morning (7:00 a.m.)
+During the 1953–54 season, he starred in Rogers of the Gazette for CBS Radio, as the owner of a small-town newspaper.
+Also from 1956 to 1957, he hosted the weekday-morning (7:00 a.m.)
 Good Morning show on CBS Television, but was replaced by Jimmy Dean.
 He was one of several actors as well to host syndicated reruns of the television anthology series Death Valley Days, with the episodes he hosted airing under the title The Pioneers.

+In 1982 he provided the voice for the audio-animatronic figure of his father in the The American Adventure attraction at Disney's Epcot in Florida, which continues to run to this day.